What is a Customer Engagement Platform? + Best of 2023

 Later, you ask him to rate his experience, and he gives you three stars and notes that the delivery was late.
 You send an apology message and add a coupon for the next order to his dashboard.

 John Doe doesn’t order again that week.
-You know that your customers order more often when on mobile, so this time, you send John Doe a WhatsApp message to encourage him to download your app, and he does so.
+You know that your customers order more often when on mobile, so this time, you send John Doe an SMS message to encourage him to download your app, and he does so.

 In this example, a customer interaction (or inaction) in one channel becomes a condition to trigger an event either through the same channel or a different one.
 Different tools enable different interactions: email automation, call masking to keep phone numbers private, survey forms, dashboard notifications, and programmable messaging.